 - basket swing

 While we encourage all the family to play together we ask that parents and carers take particular care to watch toddlers as there are a number of attractions designed with older users in mind.
 In this area dogs must be on a lead at all times and kept on the main path, away from the play space.

+The cafe has a range of drinks, cakes, snacks, homemade meals and icecream.
+Opening times are generally 10am - 16:30 but please check on the facebook page "Treeface Cafe at Yarrow Valley" or by phoning 01257 228765.
 Toilet facilities including baby changing and accessible facilities are available to all park users.
-The information space is to the back of the cafe and includes displays and leaflets.
 A large information board is by the cafe and car park for general information.

 The role of the ranger service is to patrol the parks, nature reserves and open spaces across the whole borough- including Yarrow Valley, give advice and information to visitors, run events and activities, coordinate and carry out conservation tasks and management works.

 The ranger service does not provide an emergency response.
 In an emergency situation please contact the police, fire or ambulance service.